- For SKIP Families •

 - Care at Home (CAH): Provides medical and related services to physically disabled children (18 years and under) to allow them to live in their own homes with their families.

 - Medicaid Service Coordination (MSC): Case management services for developmentally disabled children and adults.
 A “person-centered” planning process is used to create individualized plans that effectively address a child’s needs.
+NOTE: Enrollment is suspended as OPWDD is creating Coordinated Care Organizations.

 - Home & Community-Based Services Waiver (HCBS): Provides opportunities for medically fragile children to receive needed services in their own homes or communities.
 SKIP is an authorized provider of several HCBS services including: